top of page

 • Low red blood cells (anemia)

-UA, random urine protein and creatinine - Mild proteinuria (protein in the urine)is common in Sjogren’s, but usually occurs without symptoms.
+UA, random urine protein and creatinine - Mild proteinuria (protein in the urine) is common in Sjogren’s, but usually occurs without symptoms.
 Learn more about Sjogren's and kidney disease.

 Liver tests (often inaccurately called liver function tests, or LFTs) - May indicate liver and/or biliary tract disease.
 Learn more about Liver Disease and Sjogren's.

-More about Autoantibody Tests
+More about autoantibody tests

 For more information, see So What is Sjogren's, Really?